Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 To my great surprise, this is far from being obvious with other brands, even though it is still very reassuring.

-So yes, there are interior zippered pockets for your personal belongings.
+So yes, there are interior zipped pockets for your personal items.
 These pockets are also lined with fleece.

 With a turtleneck and Paraboots

-Simple and efficient.
-And perfectly suited for a windy and humid Sunday afternoon:
+Simple and effective.
+And perfectly suited for a windy, wet Sunday afternoon:

 • wool joggers protect your legs

-But I find that here, we couldn't have found better, as they are adapted to this kind of irregular and humid ground, thanks to their thick sole and their Norwegian stitching.
+But I find that here, we could not have found better, as they are so adapted to this kind of uneven and wet ground, thanks to their thick sole and their Norwegian stitching.

 With a cardigan and a chambray shirt